Levain Bakery Chocolate Chip Walnut Cookies

 The sugar basically punches holes into the butter creating air pockets, which then will fill with the gasses created with the leavening agents which can help create some lift in the cookies.

-Step 2: Add Your Eggs
+Add Your Eggs

 I always place mine in a bowl of warm water for 10 minutes before using.
+And scrape down the bowl as well because sometimes there can be butter or egg hiding out.

-Step 3: Add Your Dry Ingredients
+Add Your Dry Ingredients

 Now add your dry ingredients.
 You want to make sure to not overmix.
 I like to stop the mixer right before it’s all mixed in, and then finish mixing with a spatula.